Guide To Low-e Glass

 Options

 Glass manufacturers can play with the many variables in the window coating to effect how the glass behaves and performs.
 This is one reason why individual manufactures will offer four, five, six or even seven different glass options for the consumer.
-One set up can reduce the amount of fading to furniture from UV rays, while another can make the glass more insulating through adding an argon glass into the coat.
-Different set ups can affect SHGC, U-factors, R-values and UV ratings.
-While this can seem confusing at first, a good contractor or window company should be able to understand your needs and recommend the best low-E glass for your home, climate, budget, and any other specific needs you may have.
+Specifically, one set up can reduce the amount of fading to furniture from UV rays, while another can make the glass more insulating through adding an argon glass into the coat.

 Cost Of Low-e Glass

 Low E glass is certainly more expensive than clear glass, which has no coating at all.
 Typically, the cost to go from clear glass to a single low E glass coating is $25 per window.
-There is often an additional $25 charge to go from the more simple lowE glass to a low-e2 oe low-e3 glass etc. What is probably most accurate to say is that an upgrade to a better glass package will typically range from $25 -$75 per window.
-On the plus side, consumers will often make this cost up in their increased energy efficiency, although this will take a number of years to occur.
-More on window replacement window cost information.
+Also, there is often an additional $35 charge to go from the more simple lowE glass to a low-e2 oe low-e3 glass etc.

 Windows Gas Leaked